 We have found that campers have a remarkable capacity to settle in with their cabin group, enjoy themselves, and share a good Camp experience with one another, even if it is not exactly the group they would have chosen for themselves.
 When a cabin doesn’t feel perfect at first, it is important for a camper to know that all she needs is time with the girls in her cabin, time to get to know her counselor, and before long she will feel like they all belong together.

-Should you have any particular concerns regarding your daughter’s cabin assignment, please contact us.
+Should you have any particular concerns regarding your daughter’s cabin assignment, please get in touch with Sarah.